-We’ve added several GSM devices to the Ting shop.
+We’ve added several devices to the Ting shop.
 Full details on those devices (and a few others) will hit the Ting blog with our next device update blog post, coming soon.
-These new devices ship from our fulfilment HQ in Starkville, Mississippi.
+These new devices ship from our fulfillment HQ in Starkville, Mississippi.

 We’re continuing to work through international roaming so it’s smarter for our customers and less attractive for ne’er-do-wells.
 The goal is to protect us from fraud and save customers from a potential bill shock.
 International roaming tends to be quite expensive.
 We’ve always been proponents of picking up an inexpensive pre-paid SIM card when you reach your destination so you pay local rates instead of exorbitant international rates.

 International roaming is turned off by default for new accounts.
 It can be enabled by calling into the Ting help desk.
 In a later iteration of the Ting control panel, we’ll introduce an easy way to turn international roaming on for accounts in good standing.

 Last but not least, we’ve updated our Terms of Service.
 Part of this was out of necessity, making way for the things we need to say around our new Ting Internet service, installation, and requirements.
 We also took the opportunity to translate as much of our ToS as possible into plain English.
 It’s a big change (at least if you measure it by our lawyers’ level of uncomfortable squirming).
 You’ll also find a firm commitment to net neutrality and a reaffirmed commitment to customer privacy in there.